colddenial/lovense-lan-api/README.md

 }
 ```

-Every call to getToys() also runs LovenseConnect.refreshIfNeeded() this will look for new devices using lovense's getToys API.
+Every call to getToys() also calls LovenseConnect.refreshIfNeeded() this will launch a thread to look for new devices using lovense's getToys API.